List of Di-Gata Defenders characters: Madam Leizel

-The leader of a circus band and its fortune teller.
-It is presumed that Leizel can indeed predict the future, despite the fact she goes crazy.
-However, her predictions are always in unclear riddles.
+Madam Leizel (voiced by Ellen-Ray Hennessy) is the leader of a circus band and its fortune teller.
+She can predict the future, but her predictions are always in unclear riddles.

 When the Defenders helped out the traveling troupe, Leizel told Melosa her future.
 "Eight was once nine, and soon will be again."
 (She was most likely talking about the sigils) "A talent both rare and powerful stirs within you."
 (Mel's Wizard powers.)
 However, she was having trouble with her guardian, the Eye, who was controlling everyone wearing stone necklaces.
-With the help of Mel, they defeated the Eye and returned it to its stone form.
+With the help of Melosa, they defeated the Eye and returned it to its stone form.

 In a Rougon base, Leizel told Kara that Nazmul is coming for her, and talked about something involving the pure stones, and a cycle.
 She may have been referring to the Megalith's Cycle.
 She then appears in the Infinis Keep, informing Brackus how to obtain the Pure Stones.

-She reveals to Brackus how he could destroy Nazmul once for all using the Nova Stone as a prison to contain his spirit, and telling him that 'The Lost One' had it.
+She reveals to Brackus he could destroy Nazmul using the Nova Stone as a prison to contain his spirit, and that 'The Lost One' had it.
 (Adam).
-But her reward for giving him the information inevitably lead her to her banishment to the Dark Realm, where she is now a wraith amongst the dark spirits that inhabit the realm.
-Even in her current state, she crazily told Kara to go to the Tower of Nowa to escape the Dark Realm.
-Some speculation indicates that she is a servant of the Ethos.
+Her giving him this information led to her banishment to the Dark Realm, turning her into a wraith amongst the dark spirits that inhabit the realm.
+However, in her current state, she told Kara to go to the Tower of Nowa to escape the Dark Realm.

-Madame Leizel is voiced by Ellen-Ray Hennessy.

 Sari

-A stone carver who lived in Callisto with the third Pure Stone.
-She originally carved the Nova Stone with Nazmul and still held loyalty to him.
+Sari (voiced by Tricia Brioux) is a stone carver who lived in Callisto with the third Pure Stone.
+She originally carved the Nova Stone with Nazmul and held loyalty to him.
 She tells them where the Yin Pure Stone is and how to defeat the creature that guards it.
-However, she was willing to take Kara back to Nazmul, still believing he could reshape the Realm of RaDos and not destroy it (The Defenders believed Nazmul has gone insane with power and was willing to go as far as destroying RaDos).
-She later falls to her doom at the hands of Kara's new powers.
+However, she was willing to take Kara back to Nazmul, still believing he could reshape the Realm of RaDos and not destroy it, while the Defenders believed Nazmul has gone insane with power and was willing to go as far as destroying RaDos.
+She later falls to her death at the hands of Kara's new powers.

-Sari is voiced by Tricia Brioux.